grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 ![](internal-images/Untitled.png)

-The same pattern used to define orders not only root folderы but also pages(md files) inside the category.
+The same pattern used to define orders not only root folders but also pages(md files) inside the category.

 ![](internal-images/Untitled%201.png)